Economic, social and technological impacts of international trade on sustainable global development

 Impact on economic growth and balance of payments

-It also has a positive effect on the balance of payments, by generating income from external sales that balance or exceed imports, strengthening the country's financial stability.
+It also has a positive effect on the balance of payments, generating income from external sales that balance or exceed imports, strengthening the country's financial stability.

 Infrastructure development and technology transfer

-Infrastructure improvements to facilitate exchange
+Improvement of infrastructure to facilitate exchange

-Technology transfer and reduction of productivity gaps
+Technology transfer and reduction of productive gaps

-Technology transfer through international trade allows developing economies to access advanced innovations and knowledge.
+Technology transfer through international trade allows developing economies to access innovations and advanced knowledge.

 Social and political implications of international exchange